morj12/advanced-algorithms/README.md

 ## Exercise 7
 To do:
 - [] Save color distributions in a file
-- [] Allow changing number of points depending depending on the size of the flag
+- [] Allow changing number of points depending on the size of the flag